cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 these disclosures (and their CVE IDs) on a web page is a strong step in building trust with users.
-Everyone will have security issues at some point - how they are handled displays the maturity of your project.
+Everyone will have security issues at some point - how they are handled displays the maturity of a project.

-For further ideas around the security of your development process, you may wish to review the CNCF Security SIG's [self-assessment questionaire](https://github.com/cncf/sig-security/blob/master/assessments/guide/self-assessment.md).
+For further ideas around the security of the development process, the reader may wish to review the CNCF Security SIG's [self-assessment questionaire](https://github.com/cncf/sig-security/blob/master/assessments/guide/self-assessment.md).

 #### Operator Scope